Krasiczyn Castle: History

-The construction of the castle started in 1580, initiated by a local nobleman Stanislaw Siecienski of Siecin, who came to the area from Mazovia.
-Works lasted for 53 years, and the castle was not completed until 1633, by Marcin Krasicki, son of Stanisław and Voivode of Podolia, who in the meantime had changed his name.
-Originally, the castle was a fortified stronghold, protecting southern border of the Polish–Lithuanian Commonwealth.
-However, Marcin Krasicki, who was regarded as one of the most important promoter of arts in the country, turned the fortress into a sophisticated residence (palazzo in fortezza), under supervision of Italian architect, Galleazzo Appiani.
+The construction of the castle started in 1580, initiated by the local nobleman Stanislaw Siecienski of Siecin, who came to the area from Mazovia.
+Construction lasted for 53 years, and the castle was not completed until 1633, by Marcin Krasicki, son of Stanisław and Voivode of Podolia, who in the meantime had changed his name.
+Originally, the castle was a fortified stronghold, protecting the southern border of the Polish–Lithuanian Commonwealth.
+However, Marcin Krasicki, who was regarded as one of the most important promoters of arts in the country, turned the fortress into a sophisticated residence (palazzo in fortezza), under the supervision of the Italian architect, Galleazzo Appiani.
 Also, he dubbed the complex Krasiczyn, after his last name.
 Later, a village of Krasiczyn grew near the castle, also bearing the same name.
 The Krasiczyn castle was built on the site of an older, wooden complex, called Sliwnica, which had probably been built in the 14th century.

 Despite numerous fires and wars across the centuries, the castle's complex has been essentially unchanged since the early 17th century.
 Built as a square, with walls representing all four quarters of the globe, at the corners there are four oval-shaped towers: Divine (Boska), Papal (Papieska), Royal (Krolewska), and Noble (Szlachecka).
 These names reflected the eternal order of the world, with four grades of authority.
 The rectangular, spacious court is surrounded to the east and north by living quarters, and to the south and west by walls, adorned with attics.
 In the middle of the western wall, there is a square-shaped tower of the clock (Zegarowa), added by Marcin Krasicki at the beginning of the 17th century.
 This tower serves as a main gate, with a wall bridge over the moat.
-Across the centuries, the castle attracted most famous personalities of Polish history.
+Across the centuries, the castle attracted the most famous personalities of Polish history.
 Among visitors, there were kings Sigismund III Vasa, Wladyslaw IV Vasa, John II Casimir Vasa, and Augustus II the Strong.
 Sigismund III Vasa, of whom Marcin Krasicki was a loyal supporter, visited the castle thrice.
-For the first time, in 1608, together with wife Constance of Austria.
+For the first time, in 1608, together with his wife Constance of Austria.